fractus-cloud/calc/README.md

 - Subnet explorer expands networks lazily; avoid expanding extremely deep from huge prefixes (e.g. /8 -> /30) all at once.
 - Host counts follow IPv4 norms; /31 and /32 receive special handling.
+- Share links use a URL-safe base64 JSON blob in the `?subnets=` query param; opening such a link overwrites the current local state for that session.
-- Planned: IPv6 support, variable-length aggregation tools, export (CSV/JSON), search/filter improvements.
+- Planned: IPv6 support, variable-length aggregation tools, richer search/filter.

 ## Contributing